til-ai/til-25/cv/README.md

 <!-- TODO: Check if this is still correct, and delete this comment. -->

-The `"b64"` key of each object in `"instances"` contains a base-64 encoded image in JPG format, at a size of 1520 by 870 pixels (width by height), with 3-channel 8-bit color depth.
+The `"b64"` key of each object in `"instances"` contains a base-64 encoded JPG image, at a size of 1520 by 870 pixels (width by height), with 3-channel (RGB) 8-bit color depth.
 The image is a scene in which to perform object detection and classification.

 The length of the `"instances"` array is indeterminate.